lab-yue/r-docs/pages/R-intro/README.md

 ## Preface

-This introduction to R is derived from an original set of notes describing the S and [S-PLUS]{.small} environments written in 1990--2 by Bill Venables and David M. Smith when at the University of Adelaide.
+This introduction to R is derived from an original set of notes describing the S and [S-PLUS] environments written in 1990--2 by Bill Venables and David M. Smith when at the University of Adelaide.
 We have made a number of small changes to reflect differences between the R and S programs, and expanded some of the material.